How To Root Hydrangeas In Water In Easy Steps

 Image of rooting hydrangeas in water

-• Image 1: A jar filled with water and hydrangea cuttings.
+- Image 1: A jar filled with water and hydrangea cuttings.
 The cuttings have been trimmed to have two or three nodes, and the leaves have been trimmed back to the nodes.
-Image of Jar filled with water and hydrangea cuttings

-• Image 2: A close-up of a hydrangea cutting rooting in water.
+- Image 2: A close-up of a hydrangea cutting rooting in water.
 The roots are starting to form at the nodes.
-Image of Close-up of hydrangea cutting rooting in water

-• Image 3: A terracotta pot filled with hydrangea cuttings that have rooted in water.
+- Image 3: A terracotta pot filled with hydrangea cuttings that have rooted in water.
 The cuttings are ready to be planted in soil.
-Image of Terracotta pot filled with hydrangea cuttings

-• Image 4: A hydrangea plant that has been propagated from cuttings.
+- Image 4: A hydrangea plant that has been propagated from cuttings.
 The plant is thriving and has produced beautiful flowers.
-Image of Hydrangea plant propagated from cuttings

-• Image 5: A woman holding a jar of hydrangea cuttings.
+- Image 5: A woman holding a jar of hydrangea cuttings.
 She is smiling and looking pleased with her success at rooting hydrangeas in water.
-Image of Woman holding a jar of hydrangea cuttings

 Post a Comment for "How To Root Hydrangeas In Water In Easy Steps"